articles

 For a Westerner, he is 31, counted from the exact date of his birthday.

-In most parts of China though, he is considered 32.
-After the Chinese New Year, Chinese add one year to their actual age.
-What counts is not the exact date of your birthday, but how old you’ll turn the upcoming year in the Lunar Calendar.
+In most parts of China, though, he is considered 32.
+After the Chinese New Year, Chinese people add one year to their actual age.
+What counts is not the exact date of your birthday, but how old you’ll turn in the upcoming year according to the Lunar Calendar.

-The same goes for Northeast China, as well as South Korea, where one year is added after Spring Festival and another year is added, because in these areas a baby is already considered to be one year of age on the day of its birth.
+The same goes for Northeast China, as well as South Korea, where one year is added after the Spring Festival and another year is added, because in these areas a baby is already considered to be one year old on the day of its birth.

 Confusing?
 Not anymore!